Table Of Contents

 An increasing number of lawsuits have been filed in recent months against Atrium involving alleged design defects in the company’s ProLite or ProLoop mesh implants.
 More of these complaints are expected in the coming years, as more patients suffer adverse health complications from their hernia mesh devices.

-In Dec.
-2021, a number of ProLite mesh plaintiffs filed a motion asking the Judicial Panel on Multidistrict Ligation (JPML) to consolidate all pending lawsuits involving the Atrium ProLite and ProLoop mesh into a new litigation.
-Plaintiffs requested the Central District of California as the venue.
+As stated by the United States Judicial Panel In Dec.
+2021, several ProLite mesh plaintiffs filed a motion asking the Judicial Panel on Multidistrict Ligation (JPML) to consolidate all pending lawsuits involving the Atrium ProLite and ProLoop mesh into new litigation.
+The plaintiffs requested the Central District of California as the venue.
+JPML denied the request for consolidation in April 2022 .

 Atrium C-Qur Hernia Mesh Settlement

 In 2021, Atrium Medical agreed to pay $66 million in settlement compensation to settle lawsuits over its C-Qur hernia mesh.
-The litigation has been stayed pending finalization of the settlement.
-The MDL is Atrium C-Qur Mesh MDL (In re: Atrium Medical Corp.
+The litigation at the end has been stayed pending the finalization of the settlement.
+The MDL is Atrium C-Qur Hernia Mesh lawsuit MDL (In re: Atrium Medical Corp.
 C-Qur Mesh Products Liability Litigation – MDL-2753).

 See all related medical device litigations our attorneys have covered.